box1bs/monocle/README.md

 1. A configurable number of worker goroutines process crawling tasks
 2. Tasks are submitted to a queue with configurable capacity
 3. A wait group manages synchronization for graceful shutdown
+4. A cancellation context enables graceful stopping of in-progress crawls

 ## Configuration Options